Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Conditions for Recovery

-Together, Propositions~\ref{prop:superset}--\ref{prop:fp} and Corollary~\ref{cor:contamination} imply a tunable tradeoff between missed descendants (which reduce calibration set size but do not violate coverage) and spurious descendants (which contaminate the calibration set), directly controlling the coverage loss via Theorem~\ref{thm:delta}.
+Together, Propositions~\ref{prop:superset}--\ref{prop:fp} and Corollary~\ref{cor:contamination} imply a tunable tradeoff between {spurious descendants (false positives, which reduce calibration set size but do not violate coverage) and missed descendants (false negatives, which contaminate the calibration set)}, directly controlling the coverage loss via Theorem~\ref{thm:delta}.

+{Assumption~\ref{ass:diversity} (upstream diversity) is the strongest of the three, but Algorithm~\ref{alg:descendant} degrades gracefully when it is only partially satisfied.
+When no upstream interventions are identified for $a$ (i.e., $\calU(a)=\emptyset$), the algorithm sets $\widehat{\desc}(a)=\calS_a$ rather than failing, so Theorem~\ref{thm:delta} remains in force: a missing intersection step raises the {required contamination upper bound $\hat\delta$} (and hence the width of the corrected interval) rather than silently breaking coverage.
+The false-positive control of Proposition~\ref{prop:fp} weakens for such $a$, but validity is preserved through the $\hat\delta$-correction of Corollary~\ref{cor:corrected}.} {The FNR bound is conditional on the identified upstream interventions being true ancestors; if spurious upstream interventions enter $\calU(a)$, they can prune true descendants, so their probability must be included in any unconditional end-to-end recovery bound.}